Skip to content

 Tampa Bay roofing demand patterns sort by housing era and proximity to the coast:

-- South Tampa, Hyde Park, and Davis Islands — older Spanish-revival and bay-front homes with tile roofs in the underlayment-replacement window.
+• South Tampa, Hyde Park, and Davis Islands — older Spanish-revival and bay-front homes with tile roofs in the underlayment-replacement window.
 Common job: tile lift-and-relay plus underlayment replacement plus copper flashing rebuild.

-- Carrollwood, Westchase, and Brandon — established 1990s–2010s asphalt-shingle suburbs hitting the insurance-renewal age threshold.
+• Carrollwood, Westchase, and Brandon — established 1990s–2010s asphalt-shingle suburbs hitting the insurance-renewal age threshold.
 Common job: full architectural-shingle replacement with NOA-approved products and carrier-coordinated condition certification.

-- Pinellas peninsula (St. Petersburg, Clearwater, and barrier islands) — heavy salt-air exposure plus hurricane-coast code overlay.
+• Pinellas peninsula (St. Petersburg, Clearwater, and barrier islands) — heavy salt-air exposure plus hurricane-coast code overlay.
 Common job: standing-seam metal or marine-grade asphalt replacement with full flashing rebuild.

-- Wesley Chapel and Pasco County (north metro) — newer master-planned subdivisions with original-builder roofs in the replacement window.
+• Wesley Chapel and Pasco County (north metro) — newer master-planned subdivisions with original-builder roofs in the replacement window.
 Common job: full tear-off plus impact-rated upgrade.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Tampa homeowners
+How we connect Tampa homeowners

 Network contractors in the Tampa metro carry Florida state roofing-contractor licensing — required for almost all residential work — one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 We do not route to out-of-state catastrophe chasers; Florida licensure must be local and current.
 For tile and standing-seam projects we additionally verify trade-specific experience.